Coherent transport in two-dimensional disordered potentials under spatially uniform SU(2) gauge fields

 where $n_0 = 1 / (\pi^2\rho^2\gamma_0)$ is the value of $n(\bm{k},t)$ in the very long time diffusive limit, i.e., after full equilibration of the momentum distribution over the two branches of the Fermi surface.
 The first exponential factor describes the diffusive dynamics that determine the scaling of the width of the CBS peak.
 This term is similar to that found for spinless particles~\cite{Akkermans_2007_book}, except that the peak is now offset as already explained above.
 The second exponential factor shows that the gauge field causes the CBS peak to decay exponentially with a lifetime given by the dephasing time $\tau_\gamma$.

 In Fig.~\ref{fig:lifetime}(a), we show a semi-log plot of $n_{\mathrm{I}}(t) / n_0$, with $n_{\mathrm{I}}(t)=n_{\mathrm{I}}(-\bm{k}_0\!-\!2\bm{\kappa}_x,t)$, versus time obtained in the simulations.
 Linear fits confirm an exponential decay, and their slopes give numerical estimates of the dephasing time.
 In Fig.~\ref{fig:lifetime}(b) we compare these with the theoretical prediction Eq.~(\ref{eq:lifetime}).
-The agreement is within the error in the simulation results and the expected scaling for small $\eta$ is recovered.
+The agreement is within the error bars in the simulation results and the expected scaling for small $\eta$ is recovered.

+Letting $\eta\to 0$ at fixed disorder (constant $\ell$) and fixed gauge field strength $\kappa$, the gauge field $\hat{\bm{A}}$ becomes aligned with the $Ox$-axis.
+At $\eta=0$, the gauge field is fully removed by the non-Abelian gauge transformation to the new frame, see Eqs.~(\ref{eq:transformed_Ham}) and (\ref{eq:A_xy_primed}).
+Since the random potential is spin-independent, the system then breaks up into two independent uncoupled subsystems with orthogonal symmetry.
+The dephasing rate, described by Eq.~(\ref{eq:lifetime}), goes to zero (as seen in Fig.~\ref{fig:lifetime}) and a robust, i.e., non-transient, CBS peak with a finite angular offset is observed with respect to the original frame.
+In the new frame there is no offset (see Fig.~\ref{fig:shift_schematic} with $\kappa_x \to \kappa$).
+The CBS dip can no longer be observed since, as there is no scattering between the $(\pm)$ branches of the Fermi surface, the occupation of the $(-)$ branch remains zero, see Fig.~\ref{fig:moment_distrib}(d).

+The crossover, at fixed disorder, to the orthogonal class can also be obtained by letting $\kappa\to 0$ at fixed $\eta$, that is by letting the gauge field go to zero irrespective of its direction.
+This time the dephasing rate in Eq.~(\ref{eq:lifetime}) reduces to the known scaling $\tau^{-1}_{\gamma} \sim (\kappa\ell)^2 \, \tau^{-1}$~\cite{Dyakonov_1972,Wenk_2010}, associated with the Dyakonov--Perel spin relaxation mechanism (obtained in the limit $\kappa\ell \ll 1$).

-{\it Discussion---}We studied the propagation of a spin $1/2$ particle in a 2D disordered spin-independent potential and subject to a general uniform SU(2) SOC.
+{\it Discussion---}We studied the propagation of a spin-$1/2$ particle in a two-dimensional (2D) disordered spin-independent potential and subject to a general uniform SU(2) SOC.
 We found that a transient CBS peak appears in the disorder-averaged momentum distribution but with a momentum that is offset from the exact backscattering direction.
+The offset arises from momentum-dependent spin rotations induced by the non-Abelian gauge field, which result in a spin-state mismatch accumulated along a scattering path and its reciprocal partner, thereby displacing the interference maximum.
 We presented a non-Abelian gauge transformation that allows an intuitive understanding of the offset.
 We found that the time dependence of the peak shape is well described by a theoretical calculation of the Cooperon.
 We identified a dephasing time $\tau_\gamma$ that describes the exponential decay of the Cooperon contribution to the momentum distribution at times much longer than scattering mean free time $\tau$.
 We found excellent agreement between estimates of $\tau_\gamma$ extracted from the simulations and the analytic calculation.